 While that was going on, doors had opened on either side and ramps extended to the floor.
 The moment they hit the hangar floor, people began carrying boxes and luggage inside.
 Everyone who was joining us had been given a floor plan that had been generated by Abi a few days beforehand.
 That included the quarters they had been assigned for the journey.

-Even with as big as Abi now was, it was still going to be a pretty tight fit, for the journey there, at least.
+Even with as big as Abi was now, it was still going to be a pretty tight fit, for the journey there, at least.
 As soon as we got to Mezotis 3 and 4, approximately twenty-five hundred dragons and dragonkin would depart with all of their eggs.
 A good portion of them would protect the eggs while Olmith and his team of black dragons and dragonkin got started on building a den to store their eggs and live in.

 A few days later we would arrive at Veria and several hundred Spectres and The Hellraisers would depart.
 The majority of the Spectres would be those who were Spectres at the time of the coup, which meant that Dhir knew who they were.
 With Ercan Warvyn and the Indomitables looking over them, they’d be safe and good to go the moment we’re ready to strike.